RaswanthUtham/COVID-19-APP/README.md

             (will read out the data) 1 lakh people died how it works:
         got the input data from web through scrapy framework used speechrecognition and pyttsx3 to get input and read the output to user

+## update in database:
+        user:
+            update the data
+        app:
+            will crawl for the latest data from web and stores it in sqlite3 database